cypress-io/cypress-documentation/source/api/plugins/browser-launch-api.md

 Whatever you return from this event will become the new args for launching the browser.

 Here is a list of {% url 'Chrome specific flags' "https://peter.sh/experiments/chromium-command-line-switches/" %} that may be useful to pass in.

+Here is a list of {% url 'Firefox specific preferences' "http://kb.mozillazine.org/About:config_entries" %} that may be useful to pass in.